 Iconic quality of the buildings

-The iconic quality of the new-build is to a large extent determined by the need to find a link to the existing district and to facilitate a transition to a highly varied and differentiated image towards the water.
-A characteristic feature is the refinement towards the banks in terms of the use of grit, material, and colour.
+The iconic quality of the new-build is to a large extent determined by the need to find a link to the existing district with a highly homogeneous streetscape, and to facilitate a transition to a new and differentiated streetscape towards the water.
+A characteristic feature of this image is the refinement towards the banks in terms of the use of grit, material, and colour.

-The architectural style ranges from traditional in the existing area of the district to modern in the new area, towards the banks.
+The architectural style of Jeruzalem ranges from traditional in the existing area of the district to more modern in the new area, towards the banks.
 This is a gradual transition from Twentestraat.
 We have ‘reused’ the architectural characteristics of Jeruzalem in parts.
-As part of this new connection, the theme – based on roof shapes, façade openings, and grit size – graduates from more on the district side to less on the water side.
+Thus, the distinctive roof shapes, proportions of façade openings, colours, and grit sizes present in the existing streetscape are more prominent in the new streetscape at the connection to the existing neighbourhood and less prominent towards the waterfront park.

-The construction masses are articulate and expressive.
+The construction masses as well as the individual homes are articulate and expressive.
 We have achieved this in a number of ways, including pronounced roof edges, explicit overhangs, variation between pitched and flat roofs, loggia, bay windows, and roof terraces.
 Brickwork is the main material used, with different tints and bonds used for accentuation.
 Consequently, the use of colour in the brick tends towards lighter and more uniform in those blocks that link to the existing district, with greater variation in colour towards the park along the banks.

 Project details